-We often use the past continuous tense to "set the scene" in stories.
+We often use the Past Continuous tense to "set the scene" in stories.
 We use it to describe the background situation at the moment when the action begins.
-Often, the story starts with the past continuous tense and then moves into the simple past tense.
+Often, the story starts with the Past Continuous tense and then moves into the Past Simple tense.
 Here is an example:

-We often use the past continuous tense with the simple past tense.
-We use the past continuous tense to express a long action.
-And we use the simple past tense to express a short action that happens in the middle of the long action.
+We often use the Past Continuous tense with the Past Simple tense.
+We use the Past Continuous to express a long action.
+And we use the Past Simple to express a short action that happens in the middle of the long action.
 We can join the two ideas with when or while.